 The name, Positive Impact Portfolio, reflects a desire to achieve positive outcomes for the environment and society without sacrificing returns.

-This means that we build the investments first; whether they fall into the ethical, sustainable or impact bucket is almost irrelevant.
-This is because we take a blended approach to deliver the best outcomes.
-The chart below shows the current split between buckets in our Adventurous Positive Impact Portfolio.
+To this end, we build the investments first; whether they fall into the ethical, sustainable or impact bucket is almost irrelevant.
+We take a blended approach to deliver the best outcomes and the chart below shows the current split between buckets in our Adventurous Positive Impact Portfolio.

 Where do we invest?